Photo Source: Anonymous

 Map Source: People Group data: Omid.
 Map geography: UNESCO / GMI.
 Map Design: Joshua Project.

 |Online Audio NT:

 |South Asia Tribal - other

-The Champa language is closely related to Ladakhi, and most Champa have no problem understanding Ladakhi when they travel outside their remote valleys for trade.
-Most Champa people are pastoralists.
+Most Changpa people are pastoralists.
 They raise sheep and goats, and they are particularly noted for the cashmere wool they produce.
-The Champa can be identified by their conical yak-skin tents called reboo.
-The Champa who live nomadic lives are known as Phalpa, while those who have settled down in fixed locations are called Fangpa.
+The Changpa can be identified by their conical yak-skin tents called reboo.
+The Changpa who live nomadic lives are known as Phalpa, while those who have settled down in fixed locations are called Fangpa.
 The ruling aristocracy is known as the Nono.

-All Champa families profess Tibetan Buddhism as their religion.
-It 'occupies a central place in their culture.
+All Changpa families profess Tibetan Buddhism as their religion.
+It has a central place in their culture.
 Each tent invariably accommodates the family deity, Donaq, and a picture of their spiritual head, the Dalai Lama.
-The family deity is worshipped on the fifteenth day of the seventh Buddhist month.
-The Bon heritage is quite conspicuous in the Champa religion despite the efforts of the Buddhists to erase it.'
-Another source states, 'Buddhism rests quite lightly on them, as they have more faith in their traditional beliefs and practices.
+They worship their family deity on the fifteenth day of the seventh Buddhist month.
+The Bon heritage is quite conspicuous in the Changpa religion despite the efforts of the Buddhists to erase it.
+Another source states, "Buddhism rests quite lightly on them, as they have more faith in their traditional beliefs and practices.
 In this form of primitive religion, a carryover from the early bon religion, the lha (spirits) and lhu (serpents) are considered very important.
 The world of lhas and lhus is believed to be complex and fearful.
 For every unwelcome event, be it harsh weather, or death, one of the lhas or lhus is responsible.
-The supreme lha is known as Changmen, who is believed to control about 360 lhas in the Changthang area. '
+The supreme lha is known as Changmen, who is believed to control about 360 lhas in the Changthang area.

-The Champa could surely be ranked among the most unreached people groups in the world.
+The Changpa could surely be ranked among the most unreached people groups in the world.
 Because of their remarkably isolated existence, very few have ever been exposed to the gospel, which has failed to penetrate this remote part of the world.